suvambehera/capstone_bigcorp-employees/documentation.md

 4. Impala and SparkSQL EDA
     1) Invalidate Metadata to reload the fresh metadata for Impala query.
-    2) Do EDA on te business problem asked.
+    2) Do EDA for te business problem asked.

    Q1.
 A list of employee number, last name, first name, sex, and salary for each employee.